Zero2164/knucklebones-dice-game/README.md

 ### 🦴 Knucklebones (Web Adaptation)

-Knucklebones is a web-based adaptation of the dice game featured in Cult of the Lamb, originally developed by Massive Monster and published by Devolver Digital.
+Knucklebones is a web-based adaptation of the dice game featured in [Cult of the Lamb](https://cult-of-the-lamb.fandom.com/wiki/Knucklebones), originally developed by Massive Monster and published by Devolver Digital.
 This project recreates the rules and mechanics of Knucklebones in a browser-friendly format, designed to be responsive and playable on desktop, mobile, and tablet devices.

-    ⚠️ This project is a fan-made, open-source reimplementation for educational and entertainment purposes only.
-All rights to Cult of the Lamb, including the Knucklebones minigame concept, belong to Massive Monster and Devolver Digital.
+> _This project is a fan-made, open-source reimplementation for educational and entertainment purposes only.
+All rights to Cult of the Lamb, including the Knucklebones minigame concept, belong to Massive Monster and Devolver Digital._

 ### 🎮 About Knucklebones